uruba/FinanCalc/readme.md

 Here you can find the documentation for each of the vanilla calculator types.

-The implicit types of setters'/constructors' arguments as well as getters' returned values is String if not stated otherwise.
+The implicit type of setters'/constructors' arguments as well as getters' returned values is String if not stated otherwise.

 ### AnnuityCalculator
 namespace `FinanCalc\Calculators`